SGDInstitute/apollo/content/collections/pages/mblgtacc/workshop-tracks.md

         content:
           -
             type: text
+            marks:
+              -
+                type: italic
-            text: 'Brought to you exclusively by FEMME, the Federation of Experienced Multiple MBLGTACC Educators, the Historical and Contemporary Identities track explores sexuality, gender, history and community.'
+            text: 'Brought to you exclusively by FEMME, the Federation of Experienced Multiple MBLGTACC Educators, the Historical and Contemporary Identities track explores sexuality, gender, history and community.
+This track is not eligible for external submissions.'
       -
         type: paragraph
         attrs: